On this page:

 If your fiancé is not Australian and you wish to live in Australia, you will need to lodge official copies of your overseas marriage certificate with the Department of Home Affairs

 The Registry does not handle matters relating to divorce.
 The Family Court of Australia can assist with your enquiries.
 When filing for divorce, the Family Court will ask to see a copy of your standard marriage certificate.
-If you were married in NSW and require a copy, please complete a
+If you were married in NSW and require a copy, please:

 For enquiries about proof of divorce: